 1973 Cheval Blanc 87p

 Tasted in November 2019.
-It is much older in color and taste than 1981, tasted aside in the same flight.
-Light, some complexity present, tasty, and soft.
+It is much older in color and taste than 1981, aside from the fact that it was tasted on the same flight.
+Light, with some complexity, it's tasty and soft.
 It has a pleasant, fruity aftertaste.
 Still alive.

 1971 Cheval Blanc 95-96p

 Tasted twice - last time in October 2019.
 Consistent notes.
-A sweet nose of dark cherries and fresh tannin is resolved fine on the palate.
-Sweet fruit, forest soil, finishes fruity with great elegance and refinement.
-Excellent wine with pure grace and style.
+A sweet nose of dark cherries and fresh tannin is resolved finely on the palate.
+Sweet fruit and forest soil, finishing with great elegance and refinement.
+An excellent wine with pure elegance and style.

 1970 Cheval Blanc 91p

 Tasted in February 2020.
 It is a finely structured wine with splendid complexity, fine structure, well-balanced, and a long finish.
 Very enjoyable.
-In my honest opinion, it's not among the very best wines from this property, but it certainly has style.
+Honestly, it's not among the best wines from this property, but it certainly has style.

 1964 Cheval Blanc 95p

-Tasted twice - last time in March 2021.
+Tasted three times - last time in April 2024.
 Consistent notes.
-A delicate and distinguished nose of red fruit, intense on the nose and palate, sweet bacon, excellent sweetness and balance, lingering aftertaste.
-Sublime wine.
-It is a better bottle in March 2021 than in October 2014, with truffles and extraordinary complexity.
+A delicate and distinguished nose of red fruit, intense on the nose and palate, with notes of sweet bacon.
+It has excellent sweetness and balance, with a lingering aftertaste.
+This wine is sublime.
+I found that a bottle I tasted in March 2021 was better than the one I had in October 2014, with truffles and extraordinary complexity.
+However, in July 2024, the wine served was slightly inferior to the one tasted in March 2021.
+There is a variation in the quality of the bottles purchased through auctions.

 1959 Cheval Blanc 97p